TheOdinProject/curriculum/CONTRIBUTING.md

 ## Ways to Contribute

-1. **Report Bugs**: If you find any bugs or issues, please report them using the GitHub issue tracker.
+1. **Report Bugs**: If you find any bugs or issues, please report them using the [issue tracker](https://github.com/AlzyWelzy/YourRepo/issues).

 2. **Feature Requests**: If you have an idea for a new feature or enhancement, feel free to open an issue to discuss it.